 - CONVENIENCE - Studies can be sent to our office either digitally or via the U.S. Postal Service, and we pay the return postage.

-- FLEXIBLE BILLING ARRANGEMENTS - Our billing department will process Worker's Compensation and Personal Injury claims, working on an attorney lien basis.
-Private pay accounts receive a professional discount when payment accompanies film studies to our office.
+- BILLING ARRANGEMENTS - Private pay accounts receive a professional discount when payment accompanies film studies to our office.

 Is referral paperwork needed to get started?

 Referral and authorization forms can be downloaded from the Getting Started page.
 Completed clinical information is necessary for a thorough and accurate film interpretation.
 Our office cannot render care or forward a radiographic report to an attorney or insurance carrier without the patient's written authorization.
 Please have your patient sign our authorization form in both areas as indicated.

 How will I receive my completed report?